 “This is like a musical hug”: How the Toronto Symphony Orchestra created one stunning performance from 29 separate locations

-I’m a principal double-bassist for Toronto Symphony Orchestra, and on March 13—Friday the 13th—we got an email telling us that the TSO had shuttered.
+I’m the principal double bass for Toronto Symphony Orchestra, and on March 13—Friday the 13th—we got an email telling us that the TSO had shuttered.
 Like most people, I felt inertia and shock at first.
 Like, what does this mean?
 I’m a news junkie and I was glued to the news, but I was still trying to practise my craft.
 I’ve been doing this every day since I was a kid—playing my bass, doing my exercises.

 But I was missing my colleagues and the vital nutrient of sharing live music with audiences in Toronto.
 And I was plagued by this existential question that we’re now all asking ourselves in every medium and industry—how can I help?
 As a cultural worker, in quarantine, how do we respond?
 I had some skills.
 Not just in terms of being a musician, but also an arts leader: for the last two and a half years, I’ve been artistic director at Yo-Yo Ma’s Silkroad in Cambridge, Massachusetts.
 It’s basically an all-star team of musicians who get together to demonstrate that globalization is not a scary thing.
 I was on Zoom long before we all had to be.